 Cons of Using Chemicals

-- If you rely on a closed loop system for your tub (in that you're recycling the water once you're done with it), you may need to treat the water (a bromine neutralizer) before reusing it in places where you don't want chemical byproducts.
+- If you rely on a closed loop system for your wooden outdoor hot tub (in that you're recycling the water once you're done with it), you may need to treat the water (a bromine neutralizer) before reusing it in places where you don't want chemical byproducts.

 - There's something very pure and ritualistic about soaking in water pumped from a natural water source - like an ocean or lake near you - that make the whole wood fired hot tub experience feel especially elemental.
 Pump it into your tub and back out again when it's time for a refresh.